ta4j/ta4j-wiki/Technical-indicators.md

 # Technical Indicators

-Technical indicators (a.k.a. *technicals*) transform price/volume data into structured signals that power rules and strategies. ta4j currently ships with 247 indicator classes under `org.ta4j.core.indicators`, covering every major category plus building blocks for your own creations.
+Technical indicators (a.k.a. *technicals*) transform price/volume data into structured signals that power rules and strategies. ta4j currently ships with hundreds of indicator classes under `org.ta4j.core.indicators`, covering every major category plus building blocks for your own creations.

 **Exhaustive list:** For a full inventory of all indicators in ta4j-core and ta4j-examples (fully qualified names, class names, short descriptions, and usage notes), see [Indicators Inventory](Indicators-Inventory.md).